 Of course, it hadn't stopped with the tree.
 Jack had perused Ianto's collection of tasteful silver and gold tree decorations with dissatisfaction, declaring that he was going to pick up a few new ones the following day.
 Ianto should have realised that Jack's idea of a few translated to a small mountain of decorations in every conceivable size, shape, and colour, with no apparent theme or common design.
-He was convinced that Jack must have cleaned out at least three shops in his quest.
+He was convinced that Jack must have cleaned out half the shops in Cardiff in his quest.

 Jack stopped decorating and began teasing Moses with a length of tinsel, causing the feline to abandon his scrutiny of the tree and chase after the sparkling distraction with uncharacteristic enthusiasm.
 Mo had been enamoured with Jack from the moment they'd met, Jack had been similarly besotted, and their adoration of each other hadn't diminished in the slightest since.
 Ianto smiled at their antics and continued to watch for a few more moments, then retreated back into the kitchen to finish preparing their coffees.